Annette Nellen: Education

 Nellen completed her Bachelor of Science degree in Business Administration from California State University, Northridge, followed by a Master of Business Administration from Pepperdine University in 1981.
 Later in 1987, she obtained a J.D. from Loyola Law School.

 Career

-Nellen began her academic career in 1990 by joining the San Jose State University where she became a professor in 1996.
+Nellen began her academic career in 1990 by joining San Jose State University where she became a professor in 1996.
 Additionally, she serves as the director of the graduate tax program at the university.

 Nellen has been engaged in the tax sections of the AICPA, where she previously chaired the Tax Executive Committee and has been leading the Virtual Currency & Digital Assets Tax Task Force.
 In 2023, she was appointed to the IRS Advisory Council (IRSAC), later assuming the role of vice chair in July.
 She also runs the 21st Century Taxation website and blog.
 She is a frequent speaker on cryptocurrency, tax developments, tax policy and tax reform.